Error message

 • Is the chosen resolution mode sufficient for your science?

-• Is the sky IFU sufficient for your sky subtraction?
-Or do you need an additional science IFU observation for sky subtraction (the latter suitable in dense fields).
-If so, please only use single target observations for your science.
+• In standard resolution mode, is the sky IFU (provided in IFU1) sufficient for your sky subtraction needs?
+If you need additional sky subtraction using IFU2, please only propose for single target observations

-• If you are interesed in proposing for dual targets, please only include the faint target in your proposal; and ensure the other target is within the field of view.
+• Please only include the faint target in your proposal; and ensure the other target is within the field of view.

-• If you are observing dual targets, are your observations not binned by more than 8 in the spatial direction to avoid potential cross-talk
+• The observations should not binned by more than 8 in the spatial direction to avoid potential cross-talk

 • Guiding